This post may contain affiliate links. For more information, please see our affiliate policy.

 Step-by-step instructions

 - Preheat oven to 350 degrees.
 Generously grease 12-inch bundt pan.
 In a medium bowl, sift together flour, baking powder, and baking soda.
 Whisk eggs into cooled spice mixture until uniformly combined.
-Add flour mixture in 3 batches, whisking well after each addition.
+Add dry ingredients in 3 batches, whisking well after each addition.

 - Pour batter in to prepared pan.